nlohmann/std_json/proposal.md

 template<class...
 Args> std::pair<iterator, bool> emplace(Args && ...);
 ```

-*Effect:* Inserts a new JSON value into a JSON value of type `value_t::object`,
+*Effect:* Inserts a new JSON value into a JSON value of type `json_type::object`,
 constructed in-place with the given arguments, if there is no element with the key in the
 container.
-If the function is called on a JSON value of type `value_t::null`, an empty
+If the function is called on a JSON value of type `json_type::null`, an empty
-JSON value of type `value_t::object` is created before appending the newly created value.
+JSON value of type `json_type::object` is created before appending the newly created value.

 If a JSON value with the same key already exists, its content will be replaced with
 the newly created JSON value from the specified parameters.
 If an insertion of the newly